 None of that apparently matters anymore, if it ever truly did.
 Chameleon Romney is now positioning himself as a man of rare principle vowing to stand up against Trump’s excesses.
 What he will really be is the Swamp Senate leader for the red team.
 This is why Reid is endorsing him.
 All those harsh words from 2012 were indeed made in a very real attempt to win a contested election.
 But beyond the political scoreboard, there never was any substantial difference between the opposing teams.

 Harry Reid may have no ethics and Mitt Romney may have no character.
-But they both have one fervent desire: to piece back together a uniparty monopoly that Donald Trump convincingly swept aside with his White House victory.We value your comments!
-Please weigh in on our comment section below.
+But they both have one fervent desire: to piece back together a uniparty monopoly that Donald Trump convincingly swept aside with his White House victory.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com